qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - is it possible to use gmail labels instead of moving an email to a folder i often label an email with multiple labels using emails label function rather than folders
 - i are the folders labels fetched or pushed from gmail because if i get an email that have assigned to a specific folder label then there is no indication of that new email next to the folder label name i have open that folder label to refresh it and for the new email to show up
 - i'm migrating from gmail in which have labelled messages is there a way to see the labels in edison alternatively does edison offer tags or labels thank you
-- what are the chances of the app supporting labels for gmail i love the assistant functions that pick up travel emails bills and receipts etc but on top of that in gmail i have labels for emails from certain senders it would be great if your app supported adding a label to an email or the ability to use labels independently in email itself tbsp
+- what are the chances of the app supporting labels for gmail i love the assistant functions that pick up travel emails bills and receipts etc but on top of that in gmail i have labels for emails from certain senders it would be great if your app supported adding a label to an email or the ability to use labels independently in email itself
 - please add option for label
 - allow to show labels on home screen allow to filter through labels show labels on the side menu submitted